We wanted to give as much coverage as possible to these great recipe developers, while at the same time giving you the very best sweet potato recipes.

 What you end up with, is just how Kevin describes all his recipes.
 It’s delicious and the ingredients seem to slap you around the face when you’re eating them, reminding you they exist.
 Yet, at the same time, they combine together beautifully.
 Thanks Kevin!

-Melissa Huggins from Vegan Huggs is a passionate vegan teaching you about ethical clothing as well as the best advice on everything else, from make-up to non-toxic and cruelty-free choices for your home.
+Melissa Huggins from Vegan Huggs is a passionate vegan.
+She can teach you about ethical clothing as well as the best advice on everything else.
+From make-up to non-toxic and cruelty-free choices for your home, Melissa knows her stuff.

-With just a fifteen-minute prep time and forty-five minutes in the oven, Melissa gives us a wonderful holiday dish that’s also great for those times when you need the ultimate comfort food.
+With only a twenty-minute prep time and twenty minutes in the oven, this is a wonderful holiday dish.
+It’s also great for those times when you need the ultimate comfort food.

 The pecan crumble contains a similar array of delicious ingredients.
-Your friends may think this is just sweet potatoes with crushed pecans on top, which would be great in itself, but just watch their faces when they try it!
+Your friends may think this is only sweet potatoes with crushed pecans on top but watch their faces when they try it!
+A sure hit for every occasion.

 Maple and Thyme Potato-Beet-Sweet Potato Stacks